Dr. Alex Stone, DPT, CSCS

 Here, devices with 30 lbs. or less are considered entry-level.
 Mid-level devices should withstand 35-50 lbs. of pressure, while hard massagers have more than 50 lbs. of stall force – these don’t stall easily.

-Stall force is an essential consideration because, most of the time, it goes hand in glove with the amplitude.
-While you don’t necessarily need a lot of stall force to massage your feet – it’s mostly just passing the massage gun head over the muscle and letting it do the work, maybe a few gentle presses here and there for trigger point massage – you still require a strong massage gun to tackle large muscle areas like your quads, glutes, and hamstring.
-You’ll require considerable pressure for the best deep tissue massage in these areas.
+You don’t necessarily need a lot of stall force for treating plantar fasciitis with massage.
+It’s mostly just passing the massage gun head over the muscle and letting it do the work, maybe a few gentle presses here and there for trigger point massage.

 Don’t forget that it should be paired with just enough amplitude.
-With this kind of massage gun, you get plantar fasciitis physical therapy and the best body massagers when needed.
+With this kind of massage gun, you get plantar fasciitis physical therapy exercises and the best body massagers when needed.

-• Percussion range – This shouldn’t be a big concern because most massage guns have a decent range.
+This shouldn’t be a big concern because most massage guns have a decent range.
 Keep in mind that devices with long amplitudes (15-16mm) tend to have fewer maximum percussions than devices with 12mm amplitude.
-In our experience, most devices with higher amplitude tend not to rev over 2800 RPM.
-Those with 12mm or so tend to rev up to 3200 RPM.

 However, the Ekrin Kestrel broke that limitation with its 13mm and impressive 3500 RPM!

-• The number of Speeds and Programs4 to 5 speeds are enough, but you’ll find some hand-held massagers with up to 8 speeds.
+4 to 5 speeds are enough, but you’ll find some hand-held massagers with up to 8 speeds.
 That is okay.

 However, some devices promise up to 20 or 30 speeds.
 This complicates it, and there is no added value (unless you have a horse).

-• NoiseWe shortlisted devices with a maximum noise level of 65 dB, which should be enough to have a conversation during percussive therapy.
-Sometimes, massage gun brands understate noise levels, and we always check with our decibel meters for accurate levels.
+We shortlisted devices with a maximum noise level of 65 dB, which should be sufficient for conversing during percussive therapy.
+Sometimes, massage gun brands understate noise levels, so we constantly verify the actual levels using our decibel meters for accuracy.

-• ErgonomicsYou should be able to comfortably hold your massage gun during a massage.
+You should be able to hold your massage gun comfortably during a massage.
 We appreciate brands that try to come up with something other than the cliché T-shape design.
-Ekrin B37 is a good example with its angled handle.
-Look out also for a rubberized handle for better grip.
+Ekrin B37 is a good example, thanks to its angled handle.
+Also, look out for a rubberized handle for a better grip.

-• WeightA good massage gun should be heavy enough not to feel like a toy.
+A good massage gun should be heavy enough not to feel like a toy.
 However, anything over 2.5 lbs isn’t optimal (to most), in our opinion.

-• AttachmentsYou’ll typically need 4-5 attachments to give you options for a full-body massage for natural pain relief.
-For the feet, you’ll need a standard ball attachment, a bullet head for trigger point massage, and maybe a softer one for pain areas.
-You’ll also need a flat head for large muscle groups (for example, glute muscle pain).
+You’ll typically need 4-5 attachments to give you options for a full-body massage for natural pain relief.
+A massage gun for feet, you’ll need with it a standard ball attachment, a bullet head for trigger point massage, and maybe a softer one for pain areas.

-• Battery capacity and time on battery – This shouldn’t be an issue because most muscle massagers have decent battery capacity.
+This shouldn’t be an issue because most muscle massagers have decent battery capacity.
 If you use the device sparingly, you should have enough juice for 1-2 weeks.
 Bigger batteries tend to add more weight to the device.

-• Warranty offeredCheap massage guns offer a one-year warranty or nothing at all.
+Cheap massage guns offer a one-year warranty or nothing at all.
 The best brands offer a lifetime warranty (that’s the case with the American brand Ekrin Athletics).

-• Overall value for money—cheap is expensive, but don’t break your bank for a device that offers little.
-More on that in the cheap vs expensive massage gun post.
+Cheap is expensive, but don’t break your bank for a device that offers little.
+More on that in the ‘Cheap vs Expensive Massage Gun post.

 Ekrin B37 Massage Gun Box Bg